The density of expected persistence diagrams and its kernel based estimation: Introduction

-Asymptotic results, when the size of the considered point clouds goes to infinity, are well understood for some non-persistent descriptors of the data, such as the Betti numbers: a natural question in geometric probability is to study the asymptotics of the $s$-dimensional Betti numbers $\beta_s(\K(\X_n,r_n))$ where $\X_n$ is a point cloud of size $n$ and under different asymptotics for $r_n$.
+When the observed data $\X_i$s are large point clouds, asymptotic results are well understood for some non-persistent descriptors of the data, such as the Betti numbers: a natural question in geometric probability is to study the asymptotics of the $s$-dimensional Betti numbers $\beta_s(\KK(\X_n,r_n))$ where $\X_n$ is a point cloud of size $n$ and under different asymptotics for $r_n$.
 Notable results on the topic include \cite{kahle2013limit, yogeshwaran2015topology, Yogeshwaran2017}.
 Considerably less results are known about the asymptotic properties of fundamentally persistent descriptors of the data: \cite{bobrowski2017maximally} finds the right order of magnitude of maximally persistent cycles and \cite{duy2016limit} shows the convergence of persistence diagrams on stationary process in a weak sense.

-\paragraph*{Contributions of the paper.} In this paper, representing persistence diagrams as discrete measures, i.e. as element of the space of measures on $\R^2$, we establish non-asymptotic global properties of various representations and persistence-based descriptors.
+\paragraph*{Contributions of the paper.} In this paper, representing persistence diagrams as discrete measures, i.e.~as element of the space of measures on $\R^2$, we establish non-asymptotic global properties of various representations and persistence-based descriptors.
 A multiset of points is naturally in bijection with the discrete measure defined on $\R^2$ created by putting Dirac measures on each point of the multiset, with mass equal to the multiplicity of the point.
 In this paper a persistence diagram $D_s$ is thus represented as a discrete measure on $\Delta$ and with a slight abuse of notation, we will write